Gallbladder: a membranous muscular sac in which bile from the liver is stored — called also cholecyst

 This persistent stealing of essential iron and calcium can bring on iron-deficiency anemia, osteoporosis (honeycombed bones) or osteomalacia (week and caving-in bones).

-Without enough bile, fats, which quickly melt at body temperature, cover the carbohydrates and proteins that is also being digested, making it hard to continue the digestion process.
+Without enough bile, fats, which quickly melt at body temperature, cover the carbohydrates and proteins that are also being digested, making it hard to continue the digestion process.

 Because the lack of bile acids prevents the absorption of vitamin A, D, E, & K, and whatever fat has been broken down, deficiencies are produced.
 People with insufficient bile flow are usually so deficient in vitamin A that they have difficulty in driving a car at night, sewing, or doing other close work.